SiegeLord/Gula/README.md

    which can be thought of as a texture layer.

 4. *tech rule #131: Incorporate the golden ratio (φ = 1.618) somewhere.* - The
    animals grow in size in proportion to the golden ratio.
-Also, the game music has musical phrases, length and such based on the golden ratio and fibonacci sequence.
+In the music, all phrases, proportions and melodies are mapped and based on the golden ratio and on the Fibonacci sequence.
+The gameplay music is in the key of F, tempo is 112.3 bpm and lasts 1.6 minutes.
+In the menu music, the chord progression length grows in Fibonacci sequence.

 5. *bonus rule #36: Double or nothing* - Not used.